Carr Fire: Closures and evacuations

-Large portions of Highway 299 were closed as a result of the fire.
+Large portions of SR 299 were closed as a result of the fire.
 Many sections of the highway's route through Redding were closed, including the North Market Street Bridge which connects downtown Redding to the Benton Tract neighborhood.
-Highway 273 was closed in many areas.
+SR 273 was closed in many areas.

 Access to Keswick Dam was restricted and the surrounding areas were evacuated as a result of the fire.

 Access to the remains of the historic ghost town of Gas Point was restricted due to the fire.
 A 2008 fire had destroyed the historic town.
 The historic town of French Gulch was evacuated and closed.
 This was the second time the community had been evacuated due to a fire, the prior evacuation taking place in August 2004, in which 103 structures burned in the community.

 Environmental impacts

 The fire affected air quality throughout Northern California and the Central Valley down to Bakersfield, Oregon, Washington and Nevada.
 Smoke reached as far north as Seattle, Washington, and Boise, Idaho.